 Your personal profile is your professional statement and career objective.
 This is the part where you need to make a good impression and prove to the employer why you are a good fit for the position or company.

 How do you write an engaging personal profile?
+By referring to a CV example, you can gain insights into effective strategies for showcasing your skills, experience, and unique qualifications.
 Tailor the skills and knowledge you will highlight that are pertinent to the job or the degree.
 Specifying the years you have been in the industry, or your relevant experience is also useful.
 Lastly, leave a lasting impression by including your goal and plans if you get accepted and how you will contribute to the company.

 3. Comprehensive List of Your Skills, Relevant Work Experience, and Key Achievements